 How To Become An RN

-Now that you know a little bit about the career of a registered nurse and what kind of education is required to obtain a position in this career field, you should be able to decide whether or not you think that this is the right career choice for you.
-If you should feel that it is, you will want to get in touch with a guidance counselor at a school of your choice and speak to them about enrolling in the proper courses.
+Now that you know a little bit about the career of a registered nurse and what kind of education is required to obtain a position in this career field, you should be able to decide if this is a good career fit for you.
+If you think you would excel as a registered nurse, you should speak with a guidance counselor at a school of your choice.
 You will be so glad that you did!